 Like in any business, verify that what you’re going to teach matches an actual market need.

-Instead, I recommend that you do at least some quick analysis using tools like Google Trends or Ubersuggest, and that you sign up for online forums where your audience hangs out, mingle in and start understanding better what people are looking for.
+Instead, I recommend that you do at least some quick analysis using tools like Google Trends or Ubersuggest and that you sign up for online forums where your audience hangs out, mingles in and starts understanding better what people are looking for.

-Later on, you won't need to daily research, but in the beginning I recommend that you do so.
+Later on, you won't need to do daily research, but in the beginning, I recommend that you do so.

 This does not have to take as long as it sounds. 😉